 The pandemic has changed the working landscape with many employees now working remotely.
 This has opened up the doors or vulnerabilties for hackers who are accelerating their cyberattacks so profitable has it become for them.
 Phishing and password mismanagement remain the two biggest entrypoints for cybercriminals to break in and steal data.
 Though now there is an extra twist in that they won’t launch an attack straight away, rather they will lurk and observe your passwords, names and identities for days or even weeks, whilst secretly loading malicious code until they launch their full attack by which time your IT infrastruture, systems and processes are fully compromised.

 Protecting your infrastructure does not stop with only enforcing strong passwords.
 It is an ongoing process to harden and secure your entire infrastructure in as many ways possible and required.

 And it all starts with a security and vulnerability scan.
-You can sign up for a free Cloud Health and Vulnerability scan by clicking here.

 Why not give the Digital Craftsmen team a call to find out more about our ranges of services and consultancy we offer to businesses and start your New Year knowing your infrastructure and business are secured.